mendix/docs/content/howto/mobile/how-to-ota.md

 ## 1 Introduction

-With Mendix Studio Pro 9.7, you can update your Mendix native apps over the air (OTA).
-OTA updates are a fast and painless way of updating elements like layouts, pages, assets, or even your app's business logic (such as nanoflows and JavaScript actions) without the burden of going through the entire release process.
+Using Mendix Studio Pro v9.7 and above, you can update your Mendix native apps over-the-air (OTA).
+OTA updates are a fast and painless way of updating elements like layouts, pages, assets, or even your app's business logic (such as nanoflows and JavaScript actions) without going through the entire release process.

 Native apps are separated into two parts: a wrapper that functions as a native iOS or Android app, and a bundle loaded dynamically by the wrapper.
 Elements like your business logic and static assets are part of this dynamically-loaded bundle.

-With OTA updates support via the Mendix runtime, you can simply deploy a new version of your app to the cloud and the apps will be updated automatically at the next restart as long as the device can access the runtime.

-This way the model, the runtime and the apps can be kept seamlessly in sync.
+With OTA updates support via the Mendix runtime, you can simply deploy a new version of your app to the cloud.
+Then, the changed apps will be updated automatically at the next restart as long as devices can access the runtime.
+This way the model, runtime, and apps can be kept seamlessly in sync.

 {{% alert type="info" %}}
 Currently OTA does not update your app while the app is open or minimized.
 {{% /alert %}}

 {{% alert type="info" %}}
-Mendix OTA updates replaces the now deprecated App Center's CodePush OTA updates solution.
-When opting in for OTA updates via the Mendix Runtime Codepush OTA updates will be disabled.
+Mendix OTA updates are the replacement for the deprecated [App Center's CodePush OTA updates solution](how-to-ota-appcenter).
+When opting in for OTA updates via the Mendix Runtime, Codepush OTA updates will be disabled.
 {{% /alert %}}

 **This how-to will teach you how to do the following:**